OpenText Functional Testing Java Add-in Extensibility Readme

 Installation and deployment

-After creating custom support, deploy it to UFT One, enabling UFT One to recognize the controls and support the appropriate properties and test object methods.
+After creating custom support, deploy it to enable OpenText Functional Testing to recognize the controls and support the appropriate properties and test object methods.

-When you create custom toolkit support using the UFT Java Add-in Extensibility Eclipse plug-in, save and build the project before you deploy it to UFT.
+When you create custom toolkit support using the Java Add-in Extensibility Eclipse plug-in, save and build the project before you deploy it.
 If you deploy a project that was not successfully built, the Java application that you are testing may behave unexpectedly.

-Note: The UFT One Java Add-in Extensibility SDK is required only for developing the support.
+Note: The Java Add-in Extensibility SDK is required only for developing the support.

-For more details, see Installing the UFT One Java Add-in Extensibility SDK.
+For more details, see Installing the Java Add-in Extensibility SDK.

 Back to top